elena-in-code/react-step-by-step-boilerplate/README.md

 `npx eslint --init`

 [.eslintrc file](https://github.com/elena-in-code/web-app/blob/master/.eslintrc.json) <br>
-This file will be created for you when you run the command above, after a series of questions.
-Answers can be change afterwards in the same file.
+This file will be created for you when you run the command above, after a series of questions in the console.
+Answers can be changed afterwards in the same file.

 - `npm install eslint-plugin-prettier`: Runs Prettier as an ESLint rule and reports differences as individual ESLint issues.
 - `npm install eslint-config-prettier`: Turns off all rules that are unnecessary or might conflict with Prettier.